BioJulia/PopGen.jl/docs/api/Manipulate.md

 ```julia
 populations!(data::PopData, rename::Vector{String})
 ```
-`Vector` of new unique population names in the order that they appear in the PopData.meta
+`Vector` of new unique population names in the order that they appear in the PopData.sampleinfo

 **Example**
 ```